flake-parts/.github/profile/README.md

-# The flake-parts organization
+# The flake-parts GitHub "organization"

 Hello fellow Nixer 👋

-This organization provides a place for future infrastructure around [flake-parts](https://flake.parts).
+This GitHub organization provides a place for future infrastructure around [flake-parts](https://flake.parts).

 As flake-parts' main goal is to provide a common ground for otherwise disparate modules to be combined, you'll find that the interesting stuff happens elsewhere.